-Far from the tourist trail, the remote islands in the Indian Ocean have only recently become accessible to charterers thanks to a series of encouraging government treaties.
+Far from the tourist trail, the remote islands in the Andaman Sea have only recently become accessible to charterers thanks to a series of encouraging government treaties.

 Acquiring a somewhat romantic significance amongst discerning travellers in this short time, the plentiful marine life and cobalt blue waters make Mergui a strong alternative to similar winter charter grounds in Southeast Asia.

 There is, however, much more than meets the eye about Mergui, and to see it best, you’ll want to be on board a superyacht.